BuvinJT/distbuilder/docs/HighLevel.md

 [ExecutableScript](LowLevel.md#executablescript) for maximum flexibility.
 Follow the links to learn to more.

-#### pkgIsStartUpApp, pkgIsStartUpAppAllUsers
+#### startOnBoot

-Enable `pkgIsStartUpApp` to have the installer register the "primary" exe within a package as a program to launch upon booting the system.
+Enable `startOnBoot` to have the installer register the "primary" exe within a package as a program to launch upon booting the system.
+By default, this is set to `False`, setting it to either `True` or to `CURRENT_USER` will have the same effect.
+Assign it to `ALL_USERS` to have this applied for all system users.

 In Windows, this will lead to an auto implementation of a [QtIfwExeWrapper](ConfigClasses.md#qtifwexewrapper), which employs the special `isExe` feature, producing a "wrapper/proxy/launcher" exe adjacent to the actual one.
 That launcher is what will actually be registered in the OS.

-Enable `pkgIsStartUpAppAllUsers` to have this applied for all system users, else it applies only for the current user by default.

 #### qtCppConfig